 There are several 4* hotels in Kalabaka and many smaller accommodations and guesthouses.

 Another 4* family suitable hotel is the Amalia Hotel Kalampaka.
-The hotel has lots of green areas and an outdoor swimming pool.
-Find more information and prices for this hotel here.
+The hotel has family rooms, lots of green areas and an outdoor swimming pool.

 Grand Meteora Hotel does not have family rooms but spacious suites with separate living rooms.
 The hotel is the latest addition to the area and offers a very rich breakfast and dining options.